 Background Clipboard Access Restrictions

-In my previous article, I noted new permission in Android Q’s framework that suggested that non-system apps running in the background will no longer be able to read the system clipboard.
-After we got the Google Play Store working, I decided to install a few popular clipboard manager apps like Clipboard Manager, Clipper, and Clip Stack to test whether I was right.
-For better or worse, Google is blocking background clipboard access in Android Q, as none of the apps I tested could detect any text I copied into the clipboard.
+In my previous article, I noted new permission in Android Q’s framework that suggested that non-system apps running in the background can no longer read the system clipboard.
+After we got the Google Play Store working, I installed a few popular clipboard manager apps like Clipboard Manager, Clipper, and Clip Stack to test whether I was right.
+For better or worse, Google is blocking background clipboard access in Android Q, as none of the tested apps could detect any text I copied into the clipboard.
 I even confirmed that these apps do have the “READ_CLIPBOARD” permission they requested by using the following App Ops command:

 ADB shell cmd app ops query-op –user 0 READ_CLIPBOARD allow